 Frenchie just recently came back from an awesome trip from U.S.A and Iceland and from that alone he had tons to tell, which is probably yet another story to tell.
-We discussed about long flights and other travel mishaps which lead us to this story about his first international flight (or should I say, first flight ever) to Iceland.
+We discussed long flights and other travel mishaps which lead us to this story about his first international flight (or should I say, first flight ever) to Iceland.
 You see, as he told me, this flight was very important for him as he just quit his restaurant job where he was a trainee to be a Pastry Chef and decided not to attend the Culinary School where he already got a slot.
-That said, he basically left every good opportunity he had in order to work for a chocolate factory in Iceland because you know, why not.
-Its Iceland.
+That said, he left every good opportunity he had to work for a chocolate factory in Iceland because you know, why not.
+It’s Iceland.
 It was a cool idea.
 So, whatever.
-After a discussion with his parents about the Pros and Cons of leaving he still decided to travel and explore seeking adventure in a foreign land with his backpack and basic english with a French twist in baggage – not to mention he was only 18.
+After a discussion with his parents about the Pros and Cons of leaving he still decided to travel and explore seeking adventure in a foreign land with his backpack and basic English with a French twist in baggage – not to mention he was only 18.

 “Where is it?” his brother asked looking at Frenchie’s bewildered face

 “Please don’t tell me you lost it!” his brother added

-“Oh I know where exactly it is…” Frenchie replied
+“Oh, I know where exactly it is…” Frenchie replied

-“Please don’t tell me you left it at home!”
+“Please don’t say you left it at home!”
 Frenchie’s brother exclaimed

 And there it went, his whole future minding its own business ‘in the copy machine’.
 His future turned into dust.
 Gone.
 Poof.

-Just kidding, the Icelandic immigration was nice enough to let him in the country with just a copy of his ID card and his Drivers License when the French side called them and just gave him a ‘permission’ letter so they can identify him when he reached the Icelandic border.
+Just kidding, the Icelandic immigration was kind enough to let him in the country with just a copy of his ID card and his Drivers License when the French side called them and just gave him a ‘permission’ letter so they can identify him when he reached the Icelandic border.

-I don’t know if it was just the chill and laidback atmosphere at work that made me laugh out loud from his story but for surely i t was an absolute rookie mistake which he, thankfully, learn and will never do again.
+I don’t know if it was just the chill and laidback atmosphere at work that made me laugh out loud from his story but for surely I t was an absolute rookie mistake which he, thankfully, learn and will never do again.
 Just a note, we are not lazy workers who only talk at work, we are trained to multi-task!
 I’d like to say my thanks to Frenchie for letting me write about his rookie mistake.
 Merci!